Pharma blog

 Who is the winner?

 So, coming back to the results of the new index, GSK currently holds the no. 1 position, yet they are only slightly ahead of Novartis.
-According to the foundation, they have both provided evidence that more patients were reached through access strategies such as fair pricing and allowing others to also manufacture and supply medicine they have patented.
+According to the foundation, they have both provided evidence that more patients were reached through access strategies such as fair pricing and allowing others to manufacture and supply medicine they have patented.

-You can find the entire top 20 below
+You can find the entire top 20 below.

 But being in the top ten isn’t everything.
 The foundation encourages companies to do better every year, so it is also about who progresses the most in the ranking.